 2023 Annual POLIS Conference

-The Annual POLIS Conference 2023 will take place on 29-30 November in Leuven, Belgium.
+The Annual POLIS Conference 2023 took place on 29-30 November in Leuven, Belgium.

 The Annual POLIS Conference is Europe’s leading sustainable urban mobility event, providing an opportunity for cities and regions to showcase their transport achievements to a large audience of mobility experts, practitioners, and decision-makers from both the public and private sector.

-After a record-breaking edition in 2022, the POLIS Team and our Conference host and current President City of Leuven are glad to welcome you to another fantastic Conference.
+After a record-breaking edition in 2022, the POLIS Team and our Conference host and former President City of Leuven welcomed another fantastic Conference in the Flemish Brabant Capital.

 32 thought-provoking sessions, 2 unique plenaries

-Across two days, the Annual POLIS Conference will offer a mix of plenaries, parallel sessions, and interesting site visits — we are once again bringing together the brightest minds, policymakers, industry leaders, and city and region representatives from around Europe and beyond to engage in 32 thought-provoking sessions and 2 unique plenaries.
+Across two days, the Annual POLIS Conference offered a mix of plenaries, parallel sessions, and interesting site visits — once again bringing together the brightest minds, policymakers, industry leaders, and city and region representatives from around Europe and beyond to engage in 32 thought-provoking sessions and 2 unique plenaries.

 12 site visits to discover our host, Leuven

-As part of our conference, our host city is offering a range of site visits, showcasing Leuven’s state-of-the-art urban mobility solutions as well as cultural highlights.
-These will take place on 30 November 2023.
+As part of our conference, our host city offered a range of site visits, showcasing Leuven’s state-of-the-art urban mobility solutions as well as cultural highlights.
+These took place on 30 November 2023.

 Leuven, Belgium, is a mission-driven city that excels through inspiring governance models and the systems put in place for the public to innovate and get involved in critical decision-making processes.